partofthestars/FacialAlignment/README.md

 you need the model file to run the tracker. send me an email to cpi@partofthestars.com to request the model.

-after receiving the model you have ti put it into the data directory.
+after receiving the model you have to put it into the data directory.

 install the vcredist_x64.exe start the application via Tracker.exe